DIVNICK™ Operating Instructions

 After you use the club for a while and the transmission and threads break in, the parts fit closer and closer together, and the lever alignment will progress beyond this position.
-If you don't re-align it, it will eventually be sticking down and catching on the grass.
-You will want to re-set the lever as described below and shown in the video clip.
+If you don't realign it, it will eventually be pointing down and catching on the grass.
+You will want to realign the lever as described below and shown in the video clip.

 Turn the lever so it is aligned with the hosel as shown in picture #1.
 Insert a screwdriver between the lever and hosel.
 Keeping the screwdriver blade as close to the nut-end of the lever as possible, twist the screwdriver back and forth to pry the lever about half-way off the nut.
 With the lever still partly on the nut, screw it back to a tight position as if you are ready to hit the ball.
 Then pull the lever off the rest of the way by wiggling it back and forth as you pull it off with your fingers.
-Then push it back on, realigned parallel to the face, or pointing slightly forward of the face.
+Then push it back on, realigned parallel to the face, or pointing slightly forward of the face for right-handed clubs, or slightly backward of the face for left-handed clubs.
 Push it back on all the way with your thumb.
 Do not use a hammer.
 If you can't push it all the way on with your thumb, place the flat part of the lever against the edge of a table or counter and push the head downward into the lever as shown in picture #2.